The history of Juneteenth

 In 1872, Rev. Jack Yates led a fundraising effort to purchase land for Emancipation Park in Houston.

-On January 1, 1980, Juneteenth became an official holiday in Texas.
+On January 1, 1980, Juneteenth became an official holiday.
 It's a day to celebrate African American freedom and achievement, while encouraging self-development and respect for all cultures.

+The Town of Cary's inaugural Juneteenth celebration will be held Saturday in Downtown Park from 10 a.m. to 2 p.m.

+The City of Durham's celebration will last from 1 to 10 p.m. on East Main Street.